Oct 23, 2025

 PARIS: Line, Light, Legacy

-Paris doesn’t perform — it composes.
-Every corner, every reflection on limestone seems perfectly placed.
+Paris doesn’t performit composes.
+Every cornice, every reflection on limestone, carries intention.

 Drawing the Journey

-Returning to Los Angeles, I unpack more than sketches and receipts.
-I carry fragments — the coarse plaster of Copenhagen, the brass reflections of Milan, the limestone grace of Paris.
+Back in Los Angeles, I unpack more than sketches.
+I carry textures: the coarse plaster of Copenhagen, the brass glow of Milan, the limestone calm of Paris.

-Travel, for an architect, isn’t about escape.
-It’s about recognition.
-To see how design lives in context — how each city folds creativity into daily ritual — is to remember why we build at all.
+For an architect, travel isn’t escape.
+It’s recognition.
+To see how design breathes in different contexts is to remember why we build at all.

-From the open light of Los Angeles to the quiet discipline of Copenhagen, the precision of Milan, and the enduring poise of Paris, this journey draws its own blueprint — one of elegance, restraint, and the infinite ways design shapes the way we live.
+From the open light of Los Angeles to the quiet precision of Copenhagen, the intellect of Milan, and the poise of Paris, this journey becomes its own blueprint a study in elegance, restraint, and how design shapes the way we live.